tony-aw/tinycodet/README.md

   description, documentation, and this Read-Me file to reflect the new changes, and also fixed some spelling errors.
 Hopefully this will be one of the last major changes I have to make to this R package.
+- 25 march 2023: Now tests using `testthat` added for the `R CMD checks`.
+The `x %n&% y` operator now returns `NA` if either `x` or `y` or `NA`.
+The `%s+%` and `%s*%` operators now use `stringi`’s equivalent operators, for more consistency; their in-place modifiers are affected as well.
+Corrected some small spelling- and grammatical errors in the documentation and the READ-ME.

 FUTURE PLANS:

 I believe `tidyoperators` is slowly getting closer to becoming stable.
 There does not appear a need to add/remove many more functions/operators, although some functions, operators or arguments may need to be tweaked and/or optimized.
-Although tests have already been performed on the functions and operators in this package, more extensive tests will soon be created.
 Once I am fully satisfied with the R package (which may take a while, as I am a bit of a perfectionist), I may attempt to publish this R package to CRAN.